Château Montebello

 The Fairmont Le Château Montebello, formerly and commonly known as the Château Montebello, is a historic hotel and resort complex in Montebello, Quebec, Canada.
 The resort complex includes a large game reserve and a large wooden structure.
 The wooden hotel structure was developed by Victor Nymark.

 Opened in 1930, the rustic-styled hotel contains 211 guest rooms and suites.
 Initially owned by the Canadian Pacific Railway company, the building is considered one of Canada's grand railway hotels.
 After its completion, the property was leased to the private Seigniory Club until 1970, when Canadian Pacific Railway converted the property into a public resort.
-The resort property is presently owned by the Evergrande Group, and is managed by Fairmont Hotels and Resorts.
+The resort property was last owned by the Evergrande Group but was placed in receivership in November 2025.
+The resort remains in operation despite being in receivership, and is managed by Fairmont Hotels and Resorts.

 Location

 Gateway to the southern section of the resort on rue Notre Dame.

 The Château Montebello is located at 392 rue Notre Dame, in the western section of Montebello, Quebec, a municipality in the Outaouais region of the province.
 The road forms a part of Quebec Route 148, a provincial highway that connects Ottawa to Montreal.
 The roadway bisects the property, dividing it into two sections.
 The property south of rue Notre Dame contains the main buildings of the resort, whereas the section north of the road contains the resort's golf course, and hiking trails.
 The hotel property is bounded by a roadway, natural waterway, and forests.
 To the south, the resort is bounded by the Ottawa River, which serves as the border between Ontario and Quebec.
 To the west, the property is bounded by Quebec Route 323, a provincial highway that connects Montebello to Mont Tremblant.
 The community of Montebello is situated to the west of Quebec Route 323.

 In addition to facilities located on property, the resort is situated near several attractions.
 North of the resort lies Parc Omega, a safari park featuring local wildlife.
 Situated 16 km west of the resort is Plaisance National Park, a provincial park managed by the Société des établissements de plein air du Québec.